 As part of our business and growth strategy, we have in the past acquired and made significant investments in, and may in the future acquire or make significant investments in, businesses, assets, technologies or services that we believe complement our business, although we have no present commitments or agreements to enter into any such acquisitions or investments.
-For example, in December 2014, we acquired Advanced Media Research Group, Inc., a software and application development company, and in August 2015, we acquired Cognitive Media Networks, Inc., a software provider than enables our Inscape data services.
 We have limited experience acquiring and integrating businesses, and may not be successful in doing so.
 Acquisitions involve numerous risks, any of which could harm our business and negatively affect our business, financial condition and results of operations, including:

-- intense competition for suitable acquisition targets, which could increase acquisition costs and adversely affect our ability to consummate deals on favorable or acceptable terms; - failure or material delay in closing a transaction; - transaction-related lawsuits or claims; - difficulties in integrating the technologies, operations, existing contracts and personnel of an acquired company; - difficulties in retaining key employees or business partners of an acquired company; - diversion of financial and management resources from existing operations or alternative acquisition opportunities; - failure to realize the anticipated benefits or synergies of a transaction; - failure to identify the problems, liabilities or other shortcomings or challenges of an acquired company or technology, including issues related to intellectual property, regulatory compliance practices, litigation, revenue recognition or other accounting practices, privacy, data protection and data security practices, or employee or user issues; - risks that regulatory bodies may enact new laws or promulgate new regulations that are adverse to an acquired company or business;

-- risks that we may be required to comply with additional laws and regulations, or to engage in substantial remediation efforts to cause the acquired company to comply with applicable laws or regulations; - costs and potential difficulties associated with the requirement to test and assimilate the internal control processes of the acquired business; - theft of our trade secrets or confidential information that we share with potential acquisition candidates; - risk that an acquired company or investment in new offerings cannibalizes a portion of our existing business; and - adverse market reaction to an acquisition.
+- intense competition for suitable acquisition targets, which could increase acquisition costs and adversely affect our ability to consummate deals on favorable or acceptable terms; - failure or material delay in closing a transaction; - transaction-related lawsuits or claims; - difficulties in integrating the technologies, operations, existing contracts and personnel of an acquired company; - difficulties in retaining key employees or business partners of an acquired company; - diversion of financial and management resources from existing operations or alternative acquisition opportunities; - failure to realize the anticipated benefits or synergies of a transaction; - failure to identify the problems, liabilities or other shortcomings or challenges of an acquired company or technology, including issues related to intellectual property, regulatory compliance practices, litigation, revenue recognition or other accounting practices, privacy, data protection and data security practices, or employee or user issues; - risks that regulatory bodies may enact new laws or promulgate new regulations that are adverse to an acquired company or business; - risks that we may be required to comply with additional laws and regulations, or to engage in substantial remediation efforts to cause the acquired company to comply with applicable laws or regulations; - costs and potential difficulties associated with the requirement to test and assimilate the internal control processes of the acquired business; - theft of our trade secrets or confidential information that we share with potential acquisition candidates; - risk that an acquired company or investment in new offerings cannibalizes a portion of our existing business; and - adverse market reaction to an acquisition.